Pakistan Eaglets

 Pakistan Eaglets were a team of young cricketers from Pakistan, founded by Justice A.R.
 Cornelius.
 They toured England and Wales every year from 1952 to 1959, Malaya and Ceylon in 1960–61, and England again in 1963.
 Most of their matches were non-first-class, but they played 11 first-class matches between 1960 and 1963.
 Many Pakistan Eaglets players went on to play Test cricket for Pakistan.

 Tours to England and Wales, 1952 to 1959

 These tours usually lasted a few weeks in the warmer months of July and August and included matches against club sides, minor county sides, and county second elevens.
 More than half of the matches were in either Wales or the west of England.
 None of the matches were first-class.

+In both 1958 and 1959, the Eaglets played Rutland at the Lime Kilns Ground in Oakham.
+The 1958 match was drawn, and the Eaglets won in 1959 by 78 runs.
+The Eaglets are the only overseas team that has played against Rutland.

 First first-class match

 Pakistan Eaglets played a three-day first-class match in Lahore in May 1960 against the touring Indian Starlets side, a team of young Indian cricketers.
 In the drawn match, Ijaz Butt was the Eaglets' top scorer with 161.